This site participates in the Amazon EU Associates Programme. By purchasing through our links, you support our editorial work at no extra cost to you.

 Portraits shot at f/8 show beautiful subject separation, unusual for an instant camera.
 Landscapes at f/22-f/64 are sharp edge to edge.
 The long-exposure latitude enables creative effects that only the I-2 makes possible in the instant world.

-The Price: The Elephant in the Room
+Price: The Elephant in the Room

-At $600 for the body alone, plus film at roughly $2 per shot, the I-2 is a significant investment.
-To put it in perspective: 100 photos will cost about $200 in film, bringing total outlay close to $800 for the first 100 images.
+At $550-650 for the body alone, plus film at roughly $2 per shot, the math is simple.
+100 photos = about $200 in film.
+Total for the first 100 images: roughly $800.

 Verdict